Land of Oz: Deadly Desert

 But no one can Reach that Beautiful Country because of these Destroying Sands.

 The desert is used as a literary device to explain why Oz is essentially cut off from the rest of the world and the surrounding countries of Nonestica.
 No one in the Oz series is ever seen to die in the desert, but it has nonetheless been breached numerous times by children from the primary world, by the Wizard of Oz himself, and by more sinister characters such as the Nome King, who attempted to conquer Oz.
 After such an attempt in The Emerald City of Oz (1910), Glinda creates a barrier of invisibility around the Land of Oz to further protect it.
 This was an effort on Baum's part to end the series, but the insistence of readers meant the continuation of the series and, therefore, the discovery of many ways for people to pass through this barrier as well as over the sands.
 Despite this continual evasion, the barrier itself remained; nowhere in any Oz book did Baum hint that the inhabitants were even considering removing the magical barrier.

+The Deadly Desert is seen in Wicked and its sequel Wicked: For Good, though it is renamed as "The Impassible Desert" due to its vast size and no longer has the life-destroying sands and noxious fumes.
+Elphaba and Fiyero are seen treking it at the end of the film after leaving Oz following their staged deaths.